-There are convenient bike racks located in the Capitol’s underground parking garage, as well as on the ewa makai corner of the grounds (the Iolani Palace and Richards St. corner), and Biki bike stations nearby.
+There are convenient bike racks located on the Ewa makai corner of the Capitol grounds (the Iolani Palace and Richards St. corner), and Biki bike stations nearby.

 The Bus also has a number of routes that are convenient to the Capitol.

 Free Wi-Fi is available throughout the building- just search for capitolpublic to log on (No password is required.)
 Convenient work tables and a recharging station are available in the Public Access Room (room 401).

 A building map showing conference rooms and legislators’ room numbers can be found on our Current Legislature page.